Chapter 1 - Why Study Calculus?

 communication used to represent nature.
 Man's faculty of reason allow him to observe,

-dissect and hypothesize nature and all its ongoing process's such that the end result of
+dissect and hypothesize nature and all its ongoing processes such that the end result of

 this orderly analysis is mathematics.
 But what is meant by science and nature?
 Rather than